evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 The vehicle supports fast DC charging with a maximum power of 126 kW.
 Charging from 0% to 100% takes approximately 75 minutes, while a more typical charging scenario from 10% to 80% takes 41 minutes with an average charging speed at 91 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 44%.
 This results in an effective charging speed, including time lost, of 86 kW, with each charging session taking about 27 minutes and 2 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 52 minutes.
-This trip will require three charge session(s) charging from 1% to 50%.
-The total time lost for charging up the battery will be 93 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 52 minutes.
+This journey would require three charging stops from 1% to 50%, with a total charging time of 93 minutes.
 ### 75kWh

 The electric vehicle features a high-capacity battery with a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (3.6%) for battery protection.